-Happy Monday, y’all!
-Can you believe it is June already?
+Happy Monday!
+Can you believe it’s June already?
 It feels like spring is flying by, and I’m so ready for summer!
 We’re grilling and BBQing and, of course, baking, like it’s 75 and sunny (instead of 50 and rainy — get it together, Seattle!), so today I wanted to share a fantastic summer-y recipe we baked up last week.
 I looked at quite a few strawberry shortcake recipes online and then put this together.
 (Andrew insists we consult Alton Brown whenever possible before I start tinkering, lol.)

 Strawberry shortcake is such a great summer dessert.
 Fresh strawberries and cream top a shortcake biscuit in this classic recipe.
 And it’s so easy to make, so you can skip the store-bought and whip this up with jut a few staples you probably already have in your kitchen.

 As I mentioned, I made this shortcake (for the first time!) last week, and it’s going to be a favorite in our household.
 Andrew finished his plate in record time and was still talking about it a few days later (and from someone who can be very picky, that’s high praise).
 Plus, this recipe can be done up in 30 minutes, or even less, if you prep your fruit beforehand.

 This is a traditional strawberry shortcake recipe, so the shortcake is biscuit-like, rather than the angel food cake variety you’ll see sometimes.
 I think the biscuit style lends itself wonderfully to soaking up more delicious strawberry juice.
 They’re best served shortly after coming out of the oven, when they still have a nice light crunch, but they’re good the next day, too.
 Just top with whipped cream and fruit.
 I just threw some heavy cream, vanilla, and sugar into my KitchenAid mixer while I prepped the strawberries.